mje-nz/blog.mje.nz/_posts/2017-01-16-using-jekyll-on-github-pages.md

 ## Building with Grunt
-Github Pages supports building Jekyll sites that only use themes and plugins from [the whitelist](https://pages.github.com/versions/).
+GitHub Pages supports building Jekyll sites that only use themes and plugins from [the whitelist](https://pages.GitHub.com/versions/).
 However, I'd rather have the site layout separated out into a gem theme and don't especially fancy any of theirs, so I'll be building the site manually and just pushing the results.
-The approach I'm using is based on the [Yeoman Jekyll generator](https://github.com/robwierzbowski/generator-jekyllrb), which unfortunately seems to be abandoned[^2].
+The approach I'm using is based on the [Yeoman Jekyll generator](https://GitHub.com/robwierzbowski/generator-jekyllrb), which unfortunately seems to be abandoned[^2].
-It's based around the [Grunt](http://gruntjs.com) task runner, and changes the project structure to be a bit more like a standard application:
+It uses the [Grunt](http://gruntjs.com) task runner, and changes the project structure to be a bit more like a standard application:

 ```
 .